NormanDunbar/QLWikiConverter/QLWikiConverter.rst

 Heading lines start with one, two or three exclamation marks (!).
 These indicate the heading level, with '!!!' indicating level 1 and '!' indicating level 3.
 Only three levels of heading are permitted.
 There may be embedded formatting such as bold or italic, so after conversion here, the line is processed for any valid embedded formatting.
 (See below for details).

-A heading from the input file will resemble the following:
+A heading from the input file will resemble the following, but note that I have added spaces to make the reading easier:

 ..  code-block:: none